2017 Conference Chairs

 Michael Troiano, DPM is a 2004 graduate Temple University School of Podiatric Medicine.
 He completed residency at the Graduate Hospital in Philadelphia, Pennsylvania.
 He is in private practice at the Center for Foot and Ankle Disorders in Philadelphia.
 He is Adjunct Clinical Professor at Temple University School of Podiatric Medicine in the Department of Surgery, he teaches Biomechanics, and MRI reading.
 Dr Troiano is a board certified in foot, rear foot, and reconstructive ankle surgery by the American Board of Podiatric Surgery.
 He is a fellow of the American College of Foot and Ankle Surgeons.
 He holds staff and teaching appointments at the University of Pennsylvania Presbyterian Hospital, Temple University Hospital, Penn Wound Care Center, Temple University School of Podiatric Medicine, Abington Memorial Hospital and the Foot and Ankle Specialty Center.
 He takes foot and ankle trauma call at Temple University Hospital and Penn- Presbyterian Medical Center, is a director of the Penn Wound Care Center and is a nationally and internationally recognized lecturer.
 He has authored and co-authored several journals, articles, and chapters published in various peer reviewed journals and books.

-Tracey Vlahovic, DPMAssociate Professor of Podiatric Medicine and Orthopedics
+Tracey Vlahovic, DPMAssociate Professor

 Temple University School of Podiatric Medicine